No end in sight yet for Trans-Pacific trade pact

-Ministers said they had made significant progress during four days of meetings in Singapore, but the talks ended with no clear indication of a time frame to clinch the TPP (Trans-Pacific Partnership) agreements.
+Ministers stressed that they had made significant progress during four days of meetings in Singapore, but the talks ended with no clear indication of a time frame to clinch the TPP (Trans-Pacific Partnership) agreements.

 The U.S.-backed deal aims to cut tariffs and set common standards on other trade issues across a dozen countries that cover almost 40 percent of the global economy.

-Long-running differences on tariffs on imported goods, particularly between the United States and Japan, which is keen to protect sensitive products such as rice, meat and wheat, are proving difficult to overcome.
+Long-running differences on tariffs on imported goods, particularly between the United States and Japan, are proving difficult to overcome.

-"All the countries around the table are focused on trying to get that deal done with all 12 countries as part of it," he told reporters on a conference call.

-Sticking points over intellectual property and the rules for state-owned enterprises and government procurement are also proving difficult.
+Sticking points over intellectual property and the rules for state-owned enterprises and government procurement are also proving thorny.

 "If you ask whether all outstanding issues have been resolved, it is also a common recognition that they still remain," Japan's Economics Minister Akira Amari said ahead of the final part of the talks.